 The tea makers of Huangshan

-Green tea maker Mr. Wang Fangsheng is a famous expert in Chinese tea who has shared his knowledge with thousands of tea farmers and producers in Anhui Province.
-While the Wang family’s Huangshan Maofeng green tea is the legacy product of seven generations of this countryside family, Wang Fangsheng is also the inventor of the wildly popular blooming teas that open like a flower when infused.
-As his son Wang Huizhou tells the story, the painstakingly hand-sewn bundled leaves of this invention were inspired by the velvety density of his mother’s roast corn pancakes.
-First created in 1986, Mr. Wang senior has developed over 600 designs to date.
+Green tea maker Wang Huizhou is the son of the legendary Wang Fangsheng, a famous expert in Chinese tea who has shared his knowledge with thousands of tea farmers and producers in Anhui Province.
+While the Wang family’s Huangshan Maofeng green tea is the legacy product of seven generations of this countryside family, Mr. Wang Fangsheng was also the inventor of the wildly popular blooming teas that open like a flower when infused.
+As Mr. Wang Jr. tells the story, the painstakingly hand-sewn bundled leaves of this invention were inspired by the velvety density of his mother’s roast corn pancakes.
+First created in 1986, Mr. Wang senior developed over 600 designs.
 His blooming tea was even presented as a formal gift by then Chinese President Hu Jintao to Russian President Vladimir Putin in 2007.
 Within China’s long tradition of gifting tea as a wish of health and prosperity, there are few honors a tea can receive beyond being deemed worthy of being given as an international gift.

 Beginning in the middle of the nineteenth century, the tea industry, especially in the eastern provinces such as Anhui, faced multiple cycles of destruction.
 It started with the Opium Wars that began the collapse of the Qing Dynasty, followed closely by the Tai Ping Rebellion that burned China from the south to the north in a campaign of total war comparable to Sherman’s March To The Sea in American history.
 The war was one of the bloodiest wars ever fought and during that period the Wang family still made tea.